Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 Do I need more sunscreen when using turmeric kojic soap in summer?

 Yes.
 Kojic acid makes skin more sensitive to sun.
-Summer UV rays are also stronger.
+Summer UV rays are also stronger than other seasons.

-Use SPF 50 in summer instead of SPF 30.
-Reapply every 2 hours when outdoors.
+Use SPF 50 in summer instead of SPF 30 and reapply every 2 hours when outdoors.

 This prevents new dark spots while the soap fades existing ones.